israpps/PlayStation2-Basic-BootLoader/documentation/features.md

 If something breaks on your setup but PS2BBL still boots, just hold R1+START.
 It will trigger emergency mode

-where PS2BBL will try to boot `RESCUE.ELF` from USB device Root.
+where PS2BBL will try to boot `RESCUE.ELF` from USB device Root on an endless loop.

 ## Properly sistem initialization